Student budgeting planner

 Try to plan ahead what meals you're going to have for the week so you don't buy unnecessary food when you get to the supermarket.
 Buy lunch to prepare at home so you don't end up buying sandwiches when on campus.
 Also make sure you've got a loaf of bread in so you're not tempted to buy fast food after a night out – you can just come home and have a snack instead.

 If your housemates are willing, you can always cook meals together, saving money on ingredients and also making meal times more of a social experience.

-When food shopping, try the supermarket Downshift Challenge.
-This is a quick and easy way to make decent savings on your food shopping, particularly if you're still just buying big brands you're used to at home.
+When food shopping, try our Downshift Challenge.
+This is a quick and easy way to make decent savings on your food shopping, particularly if you're still buying the big brands you're used to at home.
 Drop just one brand level on everything and the average bill's cut by 30%.
 On a £20 weekly shop, that's over £300 a year less.
-See our Supermarket Shopping guide for tips.
+See our Supermarket shopping guide for tips.

 Take out money for the week ahead

 If you don't think you can trust yourself when out and about with how easy it is to use your debit card for purchases – especially with contactless payments – and keeping track of your budget, you could go old school and use cash for the week instead.